 Step 2.
 Personalize your PIP video

-On the right part of the window, you are allowed to adjust the size of the PIP video or picture by dragging its edge and move it to any position you like.
+On the right part of the window, you are allowed to adjust the size of the PIP video or picture by dragging its edge and moving it to any position you like.

 And on the right part of the window, you are provided three editing options: Motion, Mask, and Green Screen.
 You can go to the respective tab to add the effect you want.